w3f/Grant-Milestone-Delivery/evaluations/subalfred_2_alxs.md

 Documentation is very sparse, for example in the case of the `workspace` command only the tool's CLI help is replicaded in the user guide.
 Mismatched section [headers](https://subalfred.hack.ink/user/cli/workspace.html#command-workspace-update-1), no explanation of what the different options are (what options can I provide to the `--targets` flag) or the concepts used in the tool (what exactly is a workspace? what are workspace "members"?).

+### General Notes v2

+`cargo install subalfred` still fails, but the team noted that they will fix the rc version for the next milestone.

+I am able to run commands such as `subalfred check`.
+One unit test still fails due to the `GITHUB_TOKEN` variable.
+I'm also not sure that any of the docs were updated.